duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- 1. Scotland is in the *Kingdom* of Great Britain.
 It is the *second* biggest country and is only smaller than *England* in area.
 		- 2. Scotland has three main regions: *Northwest Highlands*, *Grampian Mountains*, *Southern Uplands*
 		- 3. The economy of the Southern Uplands depends largely on *sheep farming*
-		- 4. The highlands  consists of small islands off the west coast.
+		- 4. The highlands consists of *mountains*, *deep valleys* and small islands off the west coast.
 - and and a number of
 - 5. 80% of Scottish people live in the
 - 6. Tourism and the production of whisky play an important role in the local economy of the